 - Step 1: Prepare the gelatin mixture.
 Soak gelatin sheets into cold water, in the meantime heat cream and sugar until simmering.
 Mix gelatine sheets into the hot cream mixture then bring it lukewarm temperature before step 2.
 Too warm?
 It will melt cream cheese in Step 2.
 Too cold?
 Gelatine will set and will be impossible to mix it with the rest of the ingredients.
 Do not put the mixture into the fridge or freezer as gelatine can form lumps if it cools too quickly

-- Step 2: Once the gelatine mixture cooled to lukewarm temperature, whip room temperature cream cheese until fluffy, for about a minute.
+- Step 2: Once the gelatine mixture cooled to lukewarm temperature, whip cream cheese until fluffy, for about a minute.
 Fold fluffy cream cheese and the gelatin mixture together.
-Cream cheese is an interesting ingredient, it won´t get fluffier or harder if you beat longer, in fact, it will break and become runny.
+Please note, that cream cheese is an interesting ingredient, it won´t get fluffier or harder if you beat longer, in fact, it will break and become runny.
 I suggest to use an Electric hand mixer to avoid over beating

-- Step 3: After step 2, immediately whip heavy cream until soft peaks. fold cream into the rest of the mixture and pour or ideally pipe into the mousse ring then smooth the top with an offset spatula.
-Make sure heavy cream is very cold or it might be difficult to whip up.
+- Step 3: Immediately whip heavy cream until soft peaks.
+Carefully fold cream into the rest of the mixture.
+Make sure, heavy cream is very cold or it might be difficult to whip up.
 While whipping heavy cream, remember that it will go through the following stages: runny, soft peak, stiff peak then it will break and few minutes later buttermilk separates and you can make butter .
 For this recipe make sure you stop after soft peak.
-The cream should not be runny but also should not be too stiff which would make it difficult to fold the cream with the rest of the ingredients.
+The cream should not be runny, but also should not be too stiff which would make it difficult to fold the cream with the rest of the ingredients.

-- Note: Straight after making this cream it will be runny but do not panic, it will set in the fridge due to the gelatine added
+- Note: Straight after making this cream, it won´t be able to hold its shape, but do not panic, it will set in the fridge due to the gelatine added

 3. How assemble this Carrot mousse cake